 This means the DSM V2 can sympathetically handle programme over a very wide dynamic range, without many of the usual compression artefacts.
-Even large percussive events, which badly defeat conventional compressors, are handled with ease.
+Even large percussive events, which badly defeat conventional compressors, are handled with aplomb.

 Capture — Modify — Apply

 3. Apply.
-Now simply play Track B: The spectral response from Track A is impressed upon Track B, but in a more dynamic, musical and expressive way than merely using fixed equalisation.
+Now play Track B: The spectral response from Track A is impressed upon Track B, but in a more dynamic, musical and expressive way than merely using fixed equalisation.

 This is a holistic approach to the problem, rather than the conventional way of attempting to surgically cut out the offending frequencies by trial-and-error.

 Mastering Limiter - Transparent Below -1dBFS

 The DSM V2 Mastering Limiter boasts complete transparency for levels below -1dBFS.
 Furthermore, all transient detail is retained, even above digital maximum.